**Alt text:** A person is using a laptop to view data analytics with graphs and charts, with a smartphone and glasses on the desk beside them.

 1. Ad Placement

-Premium platforms (like Hulu) cost over social media but offer more pinpoint and professional placements.
+Premium platforms (like Hulu) cost more than social media but offer more targeted and professional placements.

-The more niche or ahead-of-the-crowd your audience, the higher the cost per click or impression.
+The more niche or competitive your audience, the higher the cost per click or impression.

 3. Production Quality